Skip to main content

 Credit: Youtuber Yasobi

-As a result, terms and pricing are negotiated on an individual basis.
+As a result, terms are negotiated on an individual basis.

 Billboard in Kabukicho